ciscoheat/sveltekit-superforms/README.md

 resetForm: boolean = false;
 ```

-Another slight difference is that the form isn't resetted by default.
+As you see, another slight difference is that the form isn't resetted by default.
 This should also be opt-in to avoid data loss, and this isn't always wanted, especially in backend interfaces, where the form data should be persisted.
 Later on it will be explained how to integrate a database with the library.

 ## More options: Client-side validators

-Since there is already a standard for [client-side form validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation), the client-side validation of `sveltekit-superforms` is just doing the basics:
+Since there is already a browser standard for [client-side form validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation), the client-side validation of `sveltekit-superforms` is just doing the basics:

 ```ts
 validators: {